 The age composition of males shows fewer males relative to females as fish increase in age, which would be the case for higher M for males.
 To account for this process, natural mortality was fixed at 0.2 for females and 0.35 for males.
 A higher natural mortality for males was used to fit the age and size composition data, which are about 70% female.
 A value of M=0.35 for males was chosen so that the survey selectivities for males and females both reached a maximum selectivity close to 1.0.
 A likelihood profile on male natural mortality resulted in a mean and mode of 0.354 with 95% confidence intervals of 0.32 to 0.38 (Turnock et al 2002, Figure 7.14).
 Model runs examining the effect of different natural mortality values for male arrowtooth flounder can be found in the Appendix of the 2000 SAFE.
+Differential natural mortality by sex can be a factor that needs consideration in management of targeted fish stocks, however, since GOA arrowtooth flounder is currently exploited at low levels, this effect is not a concern for this stock (Wilderbeur and Turnock 2009).

 An alternative explanation for the data is that the prevalence of females in the survey and fishery data are the result of lower availability for males.
 If lower availability is assumed, then the 3+ biomass and ABC will be higher, even though the F40% and female spawning biomass will remain unchanged.
 However, if males became unavailable to the gear at a fairly constant rate as they aged, the same effect could explain the data.
 Three pieces of evidence indicate the process is linked to natural mortality rather than catchability.
 First, the survey and fishery data in both the Bering Sea and GOA have about 70% female in the catches, which also points towards a higher M for males.
 Second, most of the abundance of arrowtooth flounder from survey data occurs at depths less than 300 meters.
 The fraction female is fairly constant at about 65% to 74% for depths up to 500 meters.
 In the deepest areas, covered in the 1999 and 1987 surveys, the fraction female was variable, being about 0.5 in 1987 and 0.83 in 1999.
 The data by depth do not indicate that males in any depth strata are less available than in other depth strata.
-Third, analysis of arrowtooth flounder age data in the Bering sea show the same phenomena.
+Third, analysis of arrowtooth flounder age data in the Bering Sea show the same phenomena.